d0ovi/Javascript-UdemyCourse/myFirstProject_Tip counter/README.md

-#### This is my first project based on the tutorials and what I learned from them.
+#### This is my first project based on the first 7 tutorial projects and what I learned from them.

 There were a few bugs on the way: